cardoso-neto/archive-chan/README.md

 # archive-chan
-> Download 4chan threads and saves the images/videos
+> Download 4chan threads and save the images/videos

-This program downloads entire threads from 4chan's API.
+Download entire threads directly from 4chan's API.
-It saves the format of the discussion, preserving all media (videos, gifs, or images) that may have been posted.
+All while preserving the format of the discussion, as well as all media (videos, gifs, or images) that may have been posted.
 Allowing you to browse it offline forever.

 Each thread is then rendered as an html file in a similar layout to 4chan albeit a lot simplified (any front-end engineers feel like improving it?
 All help is welcome).

+Note:
+Media is not unnecessarily redownloaded, so you will not waste bandwidth and time.
+However, if a mod deletes a post and you rerun archive-chan on that thread, you will lose that post, as I haven't implemented a solution for that yet.

 ## Installation